noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

   - instead is implemented in the EVM execution environment itself
 - different EVM compatible chains may use a different set of precompiled contracts

+### source files

+- source code files end with `.sol`
+- can contain an arbitrary number of contract definitions, import, pragma, and `using for` directives and struct, enum, function, error and constant ariable definitions

 ### keywords, globals, etc

+- All identifiers (contract names, function names and variable names) are restricted to the ASCII character set.
+It is possible to store UTF-8 encoded data in string variables.
 - pragram: states which version of solidity to use
 - contract: collection of code (functions) and data (state) that resides at a specific address on the chain
   - similar to a class in JS